A Bunch Of Facts You Might Not Find On My Resume...

-With a B.A. in Journalism from Temple University (Go Owls, Go Tempo!)
-Kelberg headed to NYC in 1996 and studied at HB Studio, The Simon Studio, amongst others. and embarked on quite a successful Off-Off Broadway career with roles in The National Tour of the "Outsiders," Uncle Jeb's Farm and Miss Majesty's Playhouse often over-scarring the kids as Kay in Santa and The Snow Queen.
+With a B.A. in Journalism from Temple University (Go Owls!)
+Kelberg headed to NYC in 1996 and studied at HB Studio, The Simon Studio and UCB amongst others and embarked on quite a successful Off-Off Broadway career with roles in The National Tour of the "Outsiders," Uncle Jeb's Farm and Miss Majesty's Playhouse often over-scarring the kids as Kay in Santa and The Snow Queen.
 He also revelled in transforming from Humpty Dumpty into a prince in Humpty Dumpty Falls in Love.
 His first television appearance on Real Stories of the Highway Patrol saw his left wrist and beloved '88, 4x4, Chevy Blazer getting more screen time than himself.
-While continuing to find his way in the acting world Kelberg held jobs such as guy Friday, Hebrew school teacher, youth group advisor, camp counselor, program assistant and even ran a single's group.
+While continuing to find his way in the acting world Kelberg held jobs such as Guy Friday, Hebrew school teacher, youth group advisor, camp counselor, program assistant and even ran a single's group.
 Having never waited tables, (though a buss-boy for two-weeks as a teen,) Kelberg is unable to comment on the starving-actor-waiter-persona, though he can empathize having budgeted $2.25 for a bagel and a slice of Koronet's Pizza (BW @ 110th St.) for meals in the '90s.

 After bringing Lacey the dog into the family with then girlfriend, now wife Becky and not getting their lease renewed (because of Lacey) at the legendary railroad apartment at 109th & Amsterdam (before triple digits were popular) they moved around the corner to 110th Street to almost triple the rent, but boy did we get closets and a 1/2 block closer to the subway!